hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 5556

-But man desires to persists in his evil ways,
+But man desires to persist in his evil ways,

 # 5557